Our Expanding Mandate

 Geothermal Resource Development

-- the opportunity to repurpose inactive oil and gas wells, well sites, and infrastructure
+- the ability to repurpose inactive oil and gas wells, well sites, and infrastructure for geothermal use

 - leadership and innovation in drilling technology